MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/overview.md

 - On-premises via Azure Kubernetes Service on Azure Stack HCI (what this article is all about)
 - On-premises in an Azure Stack Hub environment using the [AKS engine on Azure Stack Hub](../user/azure-stack-kubernetes-aks-engine-overview.md).

-## How does Azure Kubernetes Service work on Azure Stack HCI?
+## How does Kubernetes work on Azure Stack HCI?

 Azure Kubernetes Service works a little differently when run on Azure Stack HCI  than when using it in the Azure cloud: